We earn commissions if you shop through the links below. Read more

 Step 1: Decide if the Business Is Right for You

-Starting a business cleaning foreclosed homes has pros and cons to consider before deciding if it’s right for you.
+Starting a business cleaning foreclosed homes has advantages and disadvantages to consider before deciding if it’s right for you.

 Pros